stacks-network/sbtc-docs/src/best-practices.md

 Please don't use direct I/O calls in libraries at all costs.
 You can bind direct I/O in the final application.
 Our libraries should never use direct I/O in the ideal world.
 I/O destroys deterministic behavior.
 Determinism is essential for testing and debugging because it allows us to reproduce behavior.
 If we can avoid I/O in our libraries, we can achieve 100% test coverage for them.

 Try to avoid using multithreading and async programming in a library.
-Use simple synchronous functions which transform a state.
-A top-level application may decide how to bind the functions together using different techniques, such as a [thread pool](https://en.wikipedia.org/wiki/Thread_pool).
+Use simple synchronous functions that transform a state.
+A top-level application may decide how to bind the functions using different techniques, such as a [thread pool](https://en.wikipedia.org/wiki/Thread_pool).

 ## Documentation